A birational involution: The linear system

 {\bf $d=4$.} Up to permutation of the indices, we can always suppose that the four points in the fiber are given by the triples $(123|456)$ and $(124|356)$.
-Then each triple contains a unique pair of points that are also contained in another triple.
-This means that we would be able to split the generic point of $S^{[3]}$ as the sum of a point of $S^{[2]}$ and a point of $S$, which is absurd!
+Then each triple contains a unique pair of points (either $(12)$ or $(56)$) that is also contained in another triple.
+This means that we would be able to split the generic point of $S^{[3]}$ as the sum of a point of $S^{[2]}$ and a point of $S$.
+But then the universal family $\cZ\lra S^{[3]}$ would admit a rational section, which is impossible since $\cZ$ is irreducible.

 {\bf $d=10$.} We will use the same idea as before, although this case is a bit more involved combinatorially.
 We first remark that up to permuting the indices, there are only three ways to choose $5$ pairs of complementary triples among six indices.
 We leave the following lemma to the reader.